lukeprofits/Monero-USD-Price/README.md

 # Donate
-If you use this, throw me some XMR (even if it's just a few cents)
+If you use this, send me some XMR (even if it's just a few cents)

 XMR: `4At3X5rvVypTofgmueN9s9QtrzdRe5BueFrskAZi17BoYbhzysozzoMFB6zWnTKdGC6AxEAbEE5czFR3hbEEJbsm4hCeX2S`